I’m excited to share my oil cleansing method for acne prone skin.

 6- For an occasional extra steaming treatment, you can once in a while lay the warm washcloth over your face for 30-60 seconds (I don’t recommend this step for rosacea or dry irritated skin).
 Then rinse the washcloth with warm-hot water and wring out excess water.

 7 – Using the warm washcloth, gently wipe the oil off your face and neck with outward strokes.
-Do rinse your wash cloth frequently as you’re removing the oil.
+Rinse the wash cloth frequently to remove the oil and impurities.

 - Make sure to put the oil directly on your skin and take it off with warm damp washcloth.
 Some oil cleansing methods put the oil on the washcloth and then wash the face with the cloth.
 For acne prone skin, you need a deep gentle cleanse and the oil to penetrate your skin.
 It’s much better to massage the oil directly into your skin (which is a much gentler, and and will thoroughly cleanse your skin).